tangentsoft/pidp8i/README.md

     the OS configuration or saved personal files to the disk the OS boots from, which in turn modifies this media image file out in the host operating environment.

+    There is an important exception here: when upgrading from v20170404 to v201712xx or newer, the old `os8.rk05` disk image will be left untouched per the above, but because `os8v3d-*.rk05` does not exist yet, those will be copied alongside `os8.rk05`.
+However, the next item still holds, so that the simulator will continue to use `os8.rk05` because it will be booted by the preexisting scripts.

 2.  **The PDP-8 simulator configuration files**, installed as `$prefix/share/boot/*.script`, which may similarly have local